awsaimlkenyaug/minimal-chess-game/README.md

 - Simple and clean UI
 - Responsive design

+## AI Opponent

+Play against the computer with three difficulty levels:

+- **Easy**: Makes random legal moves
+- **Medium**: Prioritizes captures and checks with some randomness
+- **Hard**: Uses minimax algorithm with alpha-beta pruning for stronger play

+## Game Options

+- **Game Mode**: Human vs Human or Human vs Computer
+- **Difficulty**: Easy, Medium, or Hard (when playing against computer)
+- **Player Color**: Choose to play as White or Black

 ## How to Play

 1. Open `index.html` in a web browser
-2. White moves first
+2. Select your preferred game mode, difficulty, and color
+3. Click "New Game" to start
-3. Click on a piece to select it
+4. Click on a piece to select it
-4. Valid moves will be highlighted
+5. Valid moves will be highlighted
-5. Click on a highlighted square to move the piece
+6. Click on a highlighted square to move the piece
-6. The game automatically detects check and checkmate
+7. The game automatically detects check and checkmate

 ## Implementation Details

 The game is implemented with vanilla JavaScript and consists of:

-- **HTML**: Basic structure with a board container and status display
+- **HTML**: Basic structure with a board container and game controls
 - **CSS**: Styling for the board, pieces, and UI elements
+- **JavaScript**:
-- **JavaScript**: Game logic including:
+  - `chess.js`: Core game logic
-  - Board representation as a 2D array
-  - Piece movement validation
-  - Check and checkmate detection
-  - UI interaction
+  - `chess-ai.js`: AI opponent implementation

 ## Code Structure